 Working in Early Years and Childcare

-Working in the Early Years and Childcare sector continues to remain high on the Government's plan to meet the needs of families across Buckinghamshire.
+Working in the Early Years and Childcare is high on the Government's plan to meet the needs of families across Buckinghamshire.
 Here you will find essential information on working in the childcare sector.

 Before you can start working with children you need to have Disclosure and Barring Service (DBS) checks to establish your suitability to work with children.
 Disclosure and Barring Service (DBS) checks used to be called Criminal Records Bureau (CRB) checks.